-Panthera uncia, the snow leopard: there can be few mammals on earth whose habits we know less about, yet which garner such intrigue and wonder.
-Listed as ‘Vulnerable’ on the IUCN Red List, only perhaps 9,000 remain in the wild, seven hundred of which inhabit the snow-bound peaks of Tajikistan and Kyrgyzstan’s Pamir and Tien Shan ranges.
+Panthera uncia: the snow leopard.
+There are few mammals on earth that we know less about.
+Listed as ‘Vulnerable’ on the IUCN Red List, only 9,000 of these intriguing creatures are believed to remain in the wild – and about seven hundred of them inhabit the snowy peaks of Tajikistan and Kyrgyzstan.

-Run in close partnership with local conservation organisations, this thrilling two-week expedition will take you deep into the mountains of Tajikistan and Kyrgyzstan in search of the snow leopard and other key species.
+Run in close partnership with local conservation organisations, this thrilling two-week expedition will take you deep into the mountains of Tajikistan and Kyrgyzstan in search of the snow leopard.
 This Silk Road Adventure is as much about being involved in the conservation efforts of these enigmatic animals as it is about seeing one for yourself.

 In between these two mountain locations, you’ll enjoy the luxury of Bishkek and Dushanbe’s best 5* hotels and travel in top-spec 4WD vehicles.